almondheil/almondheil.github.io/source/til.md

 title: today I learned
 ---

-sometimes I find out about something that I think is cool, and maybe other people will find it interesting too
+sometimes, I learn new things that I think are cool.

+this page is because I want to remember them, and because other people might think they're cool too.